 This independent United Artist release is a small nugget of gold among a lot of aviation pictures made on much bigger budgets.
 Sabre Jet makes good use of aerial combat footage from Korea, nicely integrated into the plot of this film which is really about the home life of our fighter pilots flying missions in the Korean War from a base in Japan.

 I doubt the enlisted men of the Air Force did this well, but for our fighter pilots the Air Force provided housing and the wives and children lived on the base and though it looks tacky, it's like any other suburban community.
 The pilots just take off in the morning, do their bit in Korea and then come home for supper to home and hearth.
-The only difference is that some don't make it home and some don't in Sabre Jet.
+The only difference is that some do make it home and some don't in Sabre Jet.

 Coleen Gray is a reporter and the estranged wife of Colonel Robert Stack whose been given an assignment to do a human interest story on the wives and she chooses Stack's base for the assignment.
 The two are estranged as Stack is an alpha male who wants the women home, barefoot and he'll take care of the pregnant department.